 Interior Designer fabrics is our blog to share our experiences on Fabrics with the Interior Design and Architecture communities.
-It is not intended as a Bible, nor a Club, it is like most of our Blogs, to share, and to help in anyway we can for a better world.
+It is not intended as a Bible, nor a Club, it is like most of our Blogs, to share and to help in anyway we can for a better world.

 Why do we call them Interior Designer Fabrics.
 Mainly for two reasons.
-One, the are World Class and the best of the best and two, they are only available to the Interior Designer Trade.
+One, they are World Class and the best of the best and two, they are only available to the Interior Designer Trade.

 First of all it took me a while to appreciate Fabrics for Architecture and Interior Design.

 My mother used to go shopping for fabrics and occasionally brig me along.
 She would select fabrics for the Interior Design of the Hotel Polanco in Mexico City our family business at the time and also to update our home Interiors from time to time.
 I didn’t care much about it.
 As a kid too, I once insisted they buy me a White sweater, from the high-end Italian vendors that would visit our home.
 Furthermore I was told it made no sense as I was a kid, but obliged me and ended getting me the sweater.
-As a result I ruined it the first day by climbing a tree.
+As a result I ruined it the first day by climbing a tree wearing it.

 I also remember some of my favorite shirts, a cowboy style one in red pattern with snap on buttons, and a black polo one with contrasting white pipping or welt.
 I loved them.

 One of my first clients as an Architect was a retail store called Aca Joe.
-They were famous in the 80’s for a casual look, cotton and so on.
+They were Iconic and famous in the 80’s for a casual look, cotton and so on.
 I did serve the account as Chief Architect worldwide for 15 years.
 It wasn’t until after that when I started doing High-end Residential Interior Design, that I started enjoying fabrics more for Architecture and Interior Design projects.

 Interior Designer Fabrics, for Interiors and Architecture.
 This Blog’s purpose is to facilitate just a little the selection and use of High-end or luxury Fabrics in Architecture and Interior Design, and we do not wish to include some fascinating issues like the History of Fabrics, nor Production Process and Materials and yarns.
 There has been a lot written about these subjects and a good read always helps.
-People, humans or almost humans, always wore something mainly for whether protection or to cover up while resting.
+People, humans or almost humans, always wore something mainly for waether protection or to cover up while resting.
 In Architecture, and Interior Design, Castles with no window glass sometimes had fabrics over the window openings just to reduce the draft and keep the temperature.
-We list reading references below as well.
+We list a couple of reading references below as well.

 While other decorative elements are related and important we will not describe them in depth as we have other Blogs for them.
 Such is the case for Tapestries, Window Treatments, and Wallpapers.
 Our Blog links.